christian-git-md/selfconsistency-deepfake-detection/README.md

-## Self-Supervised Learning for Deepfake detection
+## Self-Supervised Learning for Deepfake Detection

 This GitHub showcases detecting facial manipulations without a priori knowledge about the manipulation method.